Nebula: Efficient, Private and Accurate Histogram Estimation: Experiments

-\looseness=-1\myparagraph{Results.} Figure~\ref{fig:AbsErrIPUMS} shows the absolute error of \name when using the multi-dimensional encoding (Algorithm~\ref{alg:client-nested-encoding}) on the IPUMS dataset.
-We compute the absolute error in estimating the histogram for each prefix.
-Results demonstrate that multi-dimensional encodings improve the ability of \name to collect high-utility multi-dimensional data.
+We analyze the impact of multi-dimensional encoding on the utility of \name in estimating the marginal histogram across both multi-dimensional dataset: the IPUMS dataset and the Foursquare dataset.
+We compare the absolute error of \name against Nested \name when estimating the histogram for each prefix.

+Figure~\ref{fig:AbsErrIPUMS} (first row) demonstrates that multi-dimensional encodings improve the ability of \name to collect high-utility multi-dimensional IPUMS data.
 As the number of attributes increases in a prefix, the absolute error of the histogram estimation increases (when including all attributes, we recover the results of Table~\ref{tab:utility-comparision}).
 This is because increasing the number of attributes in a prefix decreases the chance of having more copies of items, amplifying the costs of sampling and pruning on revealing the item at the output to the server: the chance of sampling a low-frequency item decreases and it is more likely the items will be pruned (see Lemma~\ref{th:utility}).

-We now turn to the Foursquare dataset where each element consists of geographic coordinates and a country code, which are not independent attributes.
+\looseness=-1 We now turn to the Foursquare dataset where each element consists of geographic coordinates and a country code, which are not independent attributes.
 However, the chained prefix encoding can still be applied to improve utility by coarse-graining the venue locations.
 If each visit is split into the country code and successive digits of the coordinates, a sequence of 8 attributes is produced reporting the event location with increasing granularity.
 With this encoding, partial recovery of joint attributes amounts to recovering regional aggregate popularity at multiple scales.
-Figure~\ref{fig:AbsErrFS} shows the improvement in the absolute error using this scheme for the Foursquare dataset.
-To further demonstrate the effectiveness of \name, we compare the estimated \name histogram and the true Foursquare histogram of country codes in Figure~\ref{fig:hist}.
-We observe that \name preserves the relative frequencies across attribute values.
+Figure~\ref{fig:AbsErrIPUMS} (second row) shows the improvement in the absolute error using this multi-dimensional nested encoding for the Foursquare dataset.
+To further demonstrate the effectiveness of \name and our multi-dimensional nested encoding, we compare the estimated Nested \name histogram and the true Foursquare histogram of country codes in Figure~\ref{fig:hist}.
+We observe that Nested \name preserves the relative frequencies across attribute values.
 For example, the most popular items stay popular in the estimated histogram.